A14 autoroute: History

 A motorway exit was projected west of the Montesson toll booths.
 The mayor of Montesson had placed a condition on approval of the project that the exit may be constructed if a dual-carriageway relieving the RD121 is also built.
 Public consultation is in progress.

 Many bridges and tunnels were built to carry the motorway.
 Two long bridges and a tunnel of 2.8 km long were built.
 The tunnel, built for 4.5 billion FRF, was built to preserve the forest of Saint-Germain.

 The toll has a price that varies with the hours of the day.
 Free access to the motorway is given to drivers practising carpooling.

+On June 19, 2024, the A14 became the first to utilize automated number plate recognition to determine the vehicle type and distance travelled to calculate the fee, thereby eliminating the requirement for toll booths.